-- a) generate minimal traffic or be in the proximity of an arterial road or highway; - b) have sewage and water service needs suitable for individual services; - c) the proposed business would be compatible with, and not hinder, surrounding agricultural operations and other existing land uses; - d) the size and character of the proposed use is appropriate in a rural area; - e) not be located on Prime Agricultural lands except for land uses otherwise permitted in the Agricultural designation; - f) for rural industrial uses, not be located in the proximity of residential or other incompatible uses in accordance with applicable guidelines for industrial use and distance separation; and - g) for rural commercial uses, must primarily serve the travelling public and tourists to the area on the basis of convenience and access. - 2.
+- a) generate minimal traffic or be in the proximity of an arterial road or highway; - b) have sewage and water service needs suitable for individual services; - c) the proposed business would be compatible with, and not hinder, surrounding agricultural operations and other existing land uses; - d) the size and character of the proposed use is appropriate in a rural area; - e) not be located on Prime Agricultural lands except for land uses otherwise permitted in the Agricultural designation; - for rural industrial uses, not be located in the proximity of residential or other incompatible uses in accordance with applicable guidelines for industrial use and distance separation; and - g) for rural commercial uses, must primarily serve the travelling public and tourists to the area on the basis of convenience and access. - 2.
 The Township shall require that applicants to consider, as part of their development application, matters such as site hydrogeology and stormwater management.
 This may be achieved through the submission of technical background studies in accordance with the policies of this Plan. - 3.
-No new small-scale commercial use is permitted on lands fronting on a provincial highway as no new commercial highway access will be permitted.
+No new small-scale commercial use is permitted on lands fronting on a provincial highway as no new commercial highway access will be permitted. - 4.
+Small-scale commercial, industrial and institutional uses shall be subject to Site Plan Control in accordance with Section 5.7 of this Plan.